SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 ---
-title: Why Biden's Speechwriter Should Ditch Isaiah References
+title: Why Biden's Speechwriter Should Ditch the Isaiah References
 path: /joe-biden-prophet-isaiah
 date: 2021-08-27
 summary: The Book of Isaiah is a bizarre reference to use in a speech about America's military.